Board of Trustees

 Chair, Dixie State University Board of Trustees

-Steven G. Caplin has served on the DSU Board of Trustees since 2005, and was named Board Chair in 2010.
+Dr. Christina J. Durham was appointed to the DSU Board of Trustees in 2013, and was named Board Chair in July of 2014.

 Vice Chair, Dixie State University Board of Trustees